 Official guidance highlights the following points:

-- Healthcare costs can be very high, especially in private Thai hospitals which offer higher quality care.
+- Healthcare costs can be very high, especially in private Thai hospitals that often provide higher-quality care.

-- Embassies and consulates cannot, under any circumstances, cover these costs.
-Without insurance, you are solely responsible for all expenses.
+- Embassies and consulates generally cannot cover medical bills.
+Without insurance, you are responsible for all expenses.

-In summary, the lack of a social security agreement between most Western countries and Thailand makes an insurance contract covering medical care and evacuation essential.
+In summary, the lack of a social security agreement between most Western countries and Thailand makes an insurance contract covering medical care and evacuation highly recommended.

 Case of Long-Stay Visas